Hoangnph/aiCameraSolutionsFE/projectDocs/03-DATABASE/31-troubleshooting-guide.md

 -- Remove orphaned records
 DELETE FROM detection_data dd
 WHERE NOT EXISTS (
-    SELECT 1 FROM camera_configurations cc
+    SELECT 1 FROM cameras cc
     WHERE cc.camera_id = dd.camera_id
 );